 11:04 Procedures for the fair and thorough treatment of complaints of workplace harassment, including workplace sexual harassment, as outlined in the University’s Workplace Harassment Prevention Program, shall include:

-11:05 If a member believes she/he has been harassed, as defined in Article 11:03, she/he may take direct action by informing the individual who is the source of the behaviour that it is unwelcome and unwanted, and request that the individual stop the behaviour, and by documenting the events including the date, time, location, witnesses, and details; or
+11:05 If a member believes they have been harassed, as defined in Article 11:03, the member may take direct action by informing the individual who is the source of the behaviour that it is unwelcome and unwanted, and request that the individual stop the behaviour, and by documenting the events including the date, time, location, witnesses, and details; or

 (a) report the complaint to the Dean/University Librarian/Law Librarian and seek assistance in addressing the issue through the procedures outlined in the University’s Workplace Harassment Prevention Program.
 If the Dean/University Librarian/Law Librarian is the respondent to the allegation of workplace harassment, the member shall contact the Provost per the University’s Harassment Prevention Program; or

 (b) report the complaint to the Faculty Association and seek assistance in addressing the issue, or, at the discretion of the member and the Association, initiate a grievance under Article 39.
 Where the respondent is the person who would normally deal with any of the steps of the grievance procedure, the grievance shall automatically be sent forward to the next step.

 11:06 When a complaint is made by or against a member, said member shall have the right to representation by the Faculty Association at all stages of the aforementioned complaint processes and, at the option of the member, the Faculty Association will be advised of the complaint.

 11:07 Where the University wishes to appoint an external mediator or external investigator on a matter where the member is either complainant or respondent, the University shall advise the Faculty Association on such appointment.